MyNameIsTrez/MyNameIsTrez.github.io/_posts/2024-02-29-creating-the-perfect-modding-language.md

 - No bitwise operators
 - `!` got renamed to `not`, `&&` to `and`, `||` to `or`
 - The function declaration order does not matter
+- Trailing commas in compound statements are required, which eases the copy-pasting of them

 Compared to Lua: